evelynharthbrooke/Taliyah/README.md

 well.

 Across *all* operating systems, however, you will need to install the PostgreSQL database server, version 13 or later, as that is required for the database.
-For the voice functionalities provided by Ellie, you will need Opus, FFmpeg, `youtube-dl`, as well as a Lavalink-compatible voice server, e.g. Lavalink or Andesite, meaning you will also need Python and Java.
+For the voice functionalities provided by Taliyah, you will need Opus, FFmpeg, `youtube-dl`, as well as a Lavalink-compatible voice server, e.g. Lavalink or Andesite, meaning you will also need Python and Java.
 Version 15 of the Eclipse Temurin distribution is recommended, with the OpenJ9 runtime being a good option.
 For Python, version 3.2 or better work fine, however Python 3.9.1 or later is recommended as newer versions of Python perform faster.
 Versions 2.6